Chmood/generator-wordpress-themify/README.md

 * Bootstrap, in both Less and Sass versions
 * [Roots](https://github.com/roots/roots) starter theme
 * Modernizr (with custom build task)
-* RequireJS, plus some sample files
+* TODO RequireJS, plus some sample files
 * CSS autoprefixer
 * True 'dist' folder for optimized builds
-* Imagemin and svgmin support
+* Image minification support

 All features are optional, take only what you need!